jdgarwick/SonicPi/README.md

 ```

 We can even use `foo` inside iteration blocks or anywhere we may have
-written `play` or `sample`.
-This gives us a great way to express
+written `play` or `sample`, INCLUDING LOOPS!
+This gives us a great way
-ourselves and to create new meaningful words for use in our compositions.
+to express ourselves and to create new meaningful words for use in our
+compositions.

 ## Functions are remembered across runs